fairlearn/fairlearn/docs/user_guide/mitigation/postprocessing.rst

 Predictions of the resulting :class:`ThresholdOptimizer` model are determined randomly based on the probabilities to predict label 1 that the formula produces.
+Another important implication is that using randomized thresholds in this way results in what philosophers refer to as "leveling down", i.e., decreasing performance for the better-off group without making the worse-off group any better off in absolute terms.:footcite:`weerts2022does` :footcite:`mittelstadt2023unfairness``

 In some cases, one of the thresholds are defined to always be true or false (e.g., `>-infty` or `<infty`) resulting in base probabilities for getting a 0